 Did you make this homemade breadsticks recipe?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!

 For the Breadsticks

-- Using the bowl of a countertop mixer, add all of the breadstick ingredients (yeast, flour, softened butter, sugar and salt); stir until well combined.
+- Using a stand mixer fitted with dough hook attachment, add all of the breadstick ingredients (yeast, flour, softened butter, sugar and salt); stir until well combined.